 \subsubsection{Hyperparameter search}

 Specific hyperparameter search procedures are implemented for each machine learning model.

-For the FNN models, we perform the hyperparameter search in the context of a 5-fold CV applied on the training set.
-First, the data is split into a training and a test set.
+For the FNN models, we perform the hyperparameter search in the context of a 5-fold CV applied to the training set.
 Then the 5-fold CV is applied to the training set.
-It consists in randomly splitting the training data into $K=5$ folds.
-The model is trained using $K-1$ folds and validated on the remaining fold, outputting a score.
+It consists of randomly splitting the training data into $K=5$ folds.
+The model is trained using $K-1$ folds and validated on the remaining fold.
 The training is repeated until each fold is used as a validation set.
-The average of the recorded scores is the performance metric of the model.
 Finally, the entire training set is used to train each network with the previously selected set of hyperparameters.
-The results are outputted on the test set.

 We use the Tree-Parzen algorithm \citep{Bergstra2011} to select hyperparameters iteratively in an informed manner.
 We define a search space for each hyperparameter with specific distribution and boundary values.
 These values are described in Table~\ref{HyperparameterTable}.
 A set of hyperparameters is randomly sampled, and the model is scored on each of the five validation folds.
 These five validation scores are averaged, and a new set of hyperparameters is sampled based on the value of the average score.
-The sampling of hyperparameters sets is repeated $200$ times.
+The sampling of hyperparameter sets is repeated $200$ times.

-For the application to the two patient data sets, we perform a double 5-fold CV on the entire dataset, because we have relatively small datasets and want to mimic an external test set.
-This strategy was first illustrated by \cite{Matsui2012}.
-First, the real patient cohort is split into five folds: this is the outer loop.
-Then, we select one of the five folds as a test set and perform a 5-fold CV on the remaining data for each hyperparameter set: this is the inner loop.
-We choose the hyperparameters configuration with the minimum average validation loss obtained on the five folds of the inner loop.
-Finally, we fit the model with these optimal hyperparameters on the four folds of the outer loop and calculate predictions on the remaining test fold of the outer loop.
-This procedure is repeated on all the folds of the outer loop.

 Regarding the IF, it has been shown that the performance of random forests is relatively insensitive to changes in their hyperparameter values \citep{Probst2019}.
 Therefore, the default hyperparameter values are used in the implementation of IF.
 The number of variable pairs to sample for each split equals $\sqrt{p}/2$.
 The number of trees constituting each forest is set to $2,000$.